By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 Dinner.
 Curated atmosphere that shifts with the energy of your guests.
 Genre, tempo, and volume adjusted in real time based on what the room needs.

 Reception.
 This is where everything converges.
-DJ mixing layered with live sax, intelligent lighting, and CO₂ canons when the moment calls for it.
-The goal isn’t just a packed dance floor – it’s four generations dancing together, energy that builds and breathes and never drops, and a night that ends with people asking why it has to be over.
+DJ mixing layered with live sax, intelligent lighting, and CO₂ cannons when the moment calls for it.
+The goal isn’t just a packed dance floor.
+It’s four generations dancing together, energy that builds and breathes and never drops, and a night that ends with people asking why it has to be over.

 MC duties and timeline management.
 Every transition is coordinated with your planner down to the minute.
 Introductions, toasts, special dances, and surprises managed with the kind of precision that lets you stay present instead of managing the schedule.